sakshinikharge39/Tailwind_css/readme.md

 ## (3)terminal - npx tailwindcss init
 ## (4)input.css - @tailwind base; @tailwind components; @tailwind utilities;
 ## (5)tailwind.config.js - in content we give a path of our file
-## (5)for display changes of custom css - we have to run this command "npx tailwindcss -i ./dist/style.css -o ./src/output.css --watch"
+## (5)for display changes of custom css - we have to run this command "npx tailwindcss -i ./src/input.css -o ./dist/style.css --watch"
 ## (6) then linking - <link rel="stylesheet" href="style.css">

 ### grid - place-content-center - for vertically and horihontally center